-Here are some unique foods in Arkansas that might not be as well known in the rest of the country.
+Arkansas has some delicious foods that might not be as well known in the rest of the country.

 These days Arkansas is a wonderful foodie destination.
-You will find amazing restaurants in the cities as well as fun, quirky, and delicious holes in the wall in the most unexpected places.
+You will find amazing fine dining restaurants as well as fun, quirky, and delicious holes in the wall in the most unexpected places.

 What Are Some of the Unique Arkansas Foods?